WaiveCar/Waivecar/src/views/site/faqlevel.md

 ﻿## What is WaiveCar?
 WaiveCar is the first ever FREE & 100% electric car sharing program.
-We are ad-supported so the funds we receive from Advertisers to display their ads on our roof-mounted screens and body wraps allow users to drive our cars FREE for 2 hours then $5.99/hr.
+We are ad-supported so the funds we receive from advertisers to display their ads on our roof-mounted screens and body wraps allow users to drive our cars FREE for 2 hours then $5.99/hr.

+Currently in New York, we are an amenity exclusively available for residents of level.

 ## Signing up
 ### What do I need to sign up?
-All you need to sign up with WaiveCar is a smart phone, credit/debit card, a valid driver's license, and a good driving record.
+All you need to sign up with WaiveCar is to be a resident of level, a smart phone, credit/debit card, a valid driver's license, and a good driving record.
 Simply download the app from your app store!

 #### What's a good driving record?